THE LAST TRIBES OF BORNEO

 As one Punan told us, “We are told that it is “state” land.
 We are not recognized because we do not have an ID card.”

-As industries continue to devour a once green and fertile paradise, the Indonesian government blithely looks on, while boldly announcing an initiative to install the future Indonesian capital called Nusantara (an Old Javanese term which, according to wikipedia, initially referred to the conquered territories of the Majapahit empire, corresponding to present-day Indonesia) to move and replace Jakarta by a new city in the middle of the Bornean forest in east Kalimantan, a few hundreds miles south from where the Punans live.
+As industries continue to devour a once green and fertile paradise, the Indonesian government blithely looks on, while boldly announcing an initiative to install the future Indonesian capital called Nusantara (an Old Javanese term which means “archipelago” and which according to wikipedia, initially referred to the conquered territories of the Majapahit empire, corresponding to present-day Indonesia) in the middle of the Bornean forest in east Kalimantan, a few hundreds miles south from where the Punans live. (about 800/900 Kms)

 Here we are confronted by two visions and uses of the forest.